5 Secrets to Find on Boulder’s Trails

 Trail: Rattlesnake Gulch

 Important: The park is very busy (it almost always hits capacity on summer weekends and holidays) and timed-entry reservations are strongly recommended from May 15-Sept 15.
-Alternatively, you can take the Eldo Shuttle (more info below) for guaranteed entrance to the park.
+Alternatively, you can take the Eldo Shuttle from late May through early September for guaranteed entrance to the park.

 Artifacts and fossils left where they are help to tell the story of the past, so please take only pictures and leave historic, archaeological and fossil sites untouched.